 For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.
 But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty; and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are, that no flesh should glory in His presence.
 But of Him you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption—that, as it is written, “He who glories, let him glory in the Lord.”

 God is following the same pattern in calling Christians into the church.
 We are described as “foolish,” “weak,” “base,” and “despised.”
 It sounds a great deal like lowly Israel.
-The only major difference is that He called Israel as an entire nation at once, but He calls Christians into His church one at the time.
+The only major difference is that He called Israel as an entire nation at once, but He calls Christians into His church one at a time.
 Incidentally, when He calls us, we, too, are a slave people—unwitting slaves in most cases, living under Satan’s thumb and taking orders from him.
 In terms of leadership qualities, how much do we have to offer to God to further His present creative purposes?

 And they sang a new song, saying; “You are worthy to take the scroll, and to open its seals; for You were slain, and have redeemed us to God by Your blood out of every tribe and tongue and people and nation, and have made us kings and priests to our God; and we shall reign on the earth.”